STREGAsGate/GateEngine/README.md

 # Support GateEngine!
 GateEngine relies on community funding.
-If you appreciate this project, and want it to continue, then please consider putting some currency into it.</br>
+If you appreciate this project, and want it to continue, then please consider putting some currency into it.
-Every little bit helps!
+Every little bit helps! </br>
 Support With:
 [GitHub](https://github.com/sponsors/STREGAsGate),
 [Ko-fi](https://ko-fi.com/STREGAsGate),
 or